Although it is raining today, just a few days ago this was the view from my backyard porch swing in Denver Colorado.

 “I think she said turkey tenderloins,” Greg answered.

-I must admit, though I knew Sue Kennedy to be a fabulous cook, I prepared myself for the dry, tasteless poultry that turkey breast has always been in my previous experience.
+I must admit, though I knew our friend Sue to be a fabulous cook, I prepared myself for the dry, tasteless poultry that turkey breast has always been in my previous experience.
 (Obviously, I’ve not yet perfected the art of a moist Thanksgiving bird yet!)

 So when Sue and her husband Jason served us a beautiful piece of grilled, moist turkey tenderloin, loaded with flavor, I was in awe.
 Then I asked for seconds.
 And then I woke up thinking about it the next day – the sign of truly memorable meal.